|Old view from the south.|

 Though my block had become more urbanized in the short time I've lived here, one block, directly to the west, remained untouched by development.
 The street, with its nearly matching craftsmans, was so perfect that movies and TV shows regularly shot there, for the post-war, cookie-cutter character.

-Each home was well-maintained, their lawns always nicely mowed, flower gardens nicely designed and cared for.
+Each home was well-maintained, their lawns always neatly mowed, flower gardens nicely designed and cared for.
 The owners seemed to take great pride not just in their own homes, but in the curbside appeal of their whole block.

 |View of the perfect street.|